Associates Award

 Any AIA member in good standing may make nominations for the Associates Award.

-Nominator responsibilities
+Nominator Duties

 Fee: There is a non-refundable fee of $100 for this program.